Fantastic Four (2005 film): Production

 In April 2001, Peyton Reed signed on to direct Fantastic Four, and Mark Frost was brought on board for another rewrite.
 Reed departed the project in July 2003, explaining in 2015, "I developed it for the better part of a year with three different sets of writers.
 But it became clear after a while that Fox had a very different movie in mind and they were also chasing a release date ... so we ended up parting company."
 Reed's version was described as being influenced by A Hard Day's Night (1964).
 Reed would later reuse his ideas for the film for the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp: Quantumania (2023).
 Mads Mikkelsen auditioned for Reed Richards / Mr. Fantastic, but Ioan Gruffudd was cast instead; he recalled his audition as "humiliating".
 Andrew Walker auditioned for the role of Johnny Storm, which eventually went to Chris Evans.
-Other actors joined the film; Jessica Alba as Sue Storm / Invisible Woman, Chris Evans as Johnny Storm / Human Torch, Michael Chiklis as Ben Grimm / The Thing (who was portrayed entirely through practical effects rather than CGI) and Julian McMahon as Dr. Victor Von Doom.
+Other actors joined the film; Jessica Alba as Sue Storm / Invisible Woman, Michael Chiklis as Ben Grimm / The Thing (who was portrayed entirely through practical effects rather than CGI by the actor's own insistence) and Julian McMahon as Dr. Victor von Doom.
 Sean Astin was one of the candidates to direct the movie, his reasoning for wanting to direct it, despite never having directed a feature before and not being familiar with the comics, was that he wanted to step up in filmmaking and felt that doing a Fantastic Four film would allow him to leave a mark.
 Despite not getting the job, Tom Rothman was impressed with his determination and hoped to work with him on a future project.
 Robert Downey Jr. was initially considered for the role of Doom; he would later be cast as the character in the MCU where he appeared in The Fantastic Four: First Steps in July 2025.
 Astin wanted to cast Christina Aguilera and Michael Chiklis to portray Sue Storm and The Thing respectively, while he approached Cameron Diaz for Sue, but she declined as she did not want to wear superhero makeup.

 Tim Story was signed to direct in April 2004, after Fox was impressed with his early cut of Taxi (2004) and him being a fan of the comics.
 Simon Kinberg wrote uncredited drafts of the script.
 After seeing The Incredibles (2004), Story decided to make significant script changes and add more special effects to avoid similarities.

+In 2025, Alba stated that she felt humiliated when she filmed a nude scene for the film.